Explore-In-HMS/huawei.ads.applovin_mediation/README.md

 # Introduction

-In this documentation we explained how to use Huawei-Applovin mediation.
+In this documentation we explained how to use Huawei-Applovin mediation plugin developed by Applovin.
+Plugin repository link is [here](https://github.com/AppLovin/AppLovin-MAX-SDK-Android/tree/master/Custom%20Adapters/Huawei)

 # Compatibility